Vortex-Deskware/WebSoftPy/README.md

 ### Q/A

-- (Q) Why is the file size of the `.exe` files so big compared to `.py`?
+- (Q) Why are .exe files significantly larger than .py files?

-(A) Because that's just how pyinstaller bundles the prerequisites and the Python interpreter, combined with the source code into a single file.
-Feel free to compress the executables using: https://upx.github.io/
+(A) This is because PyInstaller bundles the Python interpreter, dependencies, and source code into a single executable file.
+You can reduce the file size by compressing the executable using: https://upx.github.io/

 - (Q) What licence is Pymake under?